 You’ve just stepped outside of your home to get in your car and you stop in your tracks: the driver’s side window has been smashed in, shattering glass across the front seats and all over the floor.
-Worse, your GPS system was purloined and your main console storage compartment has been ransacked.
+Worse, your radio was purloined and your main console storage compartment has been ransacked.
 What are you going to do?

 Car window damage repair will cost you some money, and you can’t always fix the problem right away.
 But don’t panic, here’s a four-step guide to assist you while you await your insurance company’s response and the resultant repairs: